changyu2hao/ATM-System/README.md

 ### You can transfer money from one account to the other account.
 ![Screenshot (109)](https://user-images.githubusercontent.com/43207918/65293508-7388d480-db29-11e9-9401-5fee805f689b.png)

-### All your account activities will be showed on this page.
+### All your account activities and amount of different account will be showed on this page.
 ![Screenshot (110)](https://user-images.githubusercontent.com/43207918/65293600-c793b900-db29-11e9-861e-4359265d1097.png)

 ### When a regular customer withdraws money from saving account, his saving account will be deducted 10 dollars.